B.S.Ed. in Elementary/Special Education

 Ready to take the next step?

-Schedule your personalized admissions counseling appointment, or contact Renee Slaton at 678.547.6500 or enroll@mercer.edu for more information.
+Schedule your personalized admissions counseling appointment or contact Nynoka Grant at 678.547.6493 or grant_n@mercer.edu for more information.

 Professional licensure